Jared D. Ament, MD, MPH, FAANS

 He is the recipient of the Mayfield Clinical Science and John Hanbery Awards, for the best clinical papers related to his work on the cost-effectiveness of artificial disc technology in patients with degenerative cervical spine disease.
 He was also part of team that introduced the first Neurosurgical Boot Camp to South American trainees in Bolivia in an effort to standardize neurosurgical education abroad.

 He recently joined the Neurosurgery & Spine Group (NSG) as the Director of Outcomes Research and Co-Director of Spine Neurosurgery.
 He works out of West Hills Hospital, Cedars Sinai Medical Center, and Marina Del Rey Hospital.
+Dr. Ament is the Director of Neurosurgery at West Hills Hospital.
 He is also volunteer faculty at the University of California San Francisco.
 He is the President and Founder of Neuronomics, a professional corporation specializing in cost-effective analyses in the neurosciences.
 He also has the distinct pleasure of serving on the advisory boards for the Institute for NeuroInnovation (INI) and Neurovella Inc. In his spare time, Dr. Ament prioritizes activities with his wife and young children.